tyroguru/BPFTrace-hol/README.md

 9. exit
 ```

-Simply select the integer value corresponding to the area you have been told to run load generators for, e.g., `1` for syscalls, `2` for kprobes etc. .If at any time you're not sure whether you already have load generators running you can simply select option `8` to kill all exisiting load generators that may be running.
+Simply select the integer value corresponding to the area you have been told to run load generators for, e.g., `1` for syscalls, `2` for kprobes etc. .
+If at any time you're not sure whether you already have load generators running you can simply select option `8` to kill all exisiting load generators that may be running.

+Some of the lab exercises will give you a small hint as to what bpftrace language primitive to use to solve them.
+If this is the case then it is generally expected that you will look up the language feature in the [online reference guide](https://github.com/iovisor/bpftrace/blob/master/docs/reference_guide.md).

+Example solutions for all lab exercises are provided in the [solutions document](solutions.pdf).

+Please use your instructor to discuss any issues or problems you may have.
+Everyone including them is on a learning curve with bpftrace so your question or problem will always be valuable.

+Finally, these pdf documents have been converted from github markdown to pdf using pandoc.
+While pandoc does an analzing job at this there are some areas where it gts a bit confused, especially marking up code blocks.
+Apologies in advance for any formatting that looks awkward.
 ---

-Also, some of the lab exercises will give you a small hint as to what bpftrace language primitive to use to solve them.
-If this is the case then it is generallyexpected that you will look up the language feature in the [online reference guide](https://github.com/iovisor/bpftrace/blob/master/docs/reference_guide.md).

 ### Labs